 Science, Tech, Math › Science What Speed Actually Means in Physics Share Flipboard Email Print Dove Lee/Getty Images Science Physics Physics Laws, Concepts, and Principles Quantum Physics Important Physicists Thermodynamics Cosmology & Astrophysics Chemistry Biology Geology Astronomy Weather & Climate By Andrew Zimmerman Jones Andrew Zimmerman Jones Math and Physics Expert M.S., Mathematics Education, Indiana University B.A., Physics, Wabash College Andrew Zimmerman Jones is a science writer, educator, and researcher.
 He is the co-author of "String Theory for Dummies."
 Learn about our Editorial Process Updated on February 12, 2020 Speed is the distance traveled per unit of time.
 It is how fast an object is moving.
 Speed is the scalar quantity that is the magnitude of the velocity vector.
 It doesn't have a direction.
 Higher speed means an object is moving faster.
 Lower speed means it is moving slower.
 If it isn't moving at all, it has zero speed.
 The most common way to calculate the constant velocity of an object moving in a straight line is the formula: r = d / t where r is the rate, or speed (sometimes denoted as v, for velocity) d is the distance moved t is the time it takes to complete the movement This equation gives the average speed of an object over an interval of time.
 The object may have been going faster or slower at different points during the time interval, but we see here its average speed.
 The instantaneous speed is the limit of the average speed as the time interval approaches zero.
 When you look at a speedometer in a car, you are seeing the instantaneous speed.
 While you may have been going 60 miles per hour for a moment, your average rate of speed for ten minutes might be far more or far less.
 Units for Speed The SI units for speed are m/s (meters per second).
 In everyday usage, kilometers per hour or miles per hour are the common units of speed.
 At sea, knots (or nautical miles) per hour is a common speed.
 Conversions for Unit of Speed km/h mph knot ft/s 1 m/s = 3.6 2.236936 1.943844 3.280840 Speed vs Velocity Speed is a scalar quantity, it does not account for direction, while velocity is a vector quantity which is aware of direction.
 If ran across the room and then returned to your original position, you would have a speed — the distance divided by the time.
 But your velocity would be zero since your position didn't change between the beginning and the end of the interval.
 There was no displacement seen at the end of the time period.
 You would have an instantaneous velocity if it were taken at a point where you had moved from your original position.
 If you go two steps forward and one step back, your speed isn't affected, but your velocity would be.
 Rotational Speed and Tangential Speed Rotational speed, or angular speed, is the number of revolutions over a unit of time for an object traveling in a circular path.
 Revolutions per minute (rpm) is a common unit.
 But how far from the axis an object is its radial distance as it revolves determines its tangential speed, which is the linear speed of an object on a circular path?
 At one rpm, a point that is at the edge of a record disk is covering more distance in a second than a point closer to the center.
 At the center, the tangential speed is zero.
 Your tangential speed is proportional to the radial distance times the rate of rotation.
 Tangential speed = radial distance x rotational speed.
-What Velocity Means and How to Calculate It What You Need to Know About Centripetal Force The Physics of a Car Collision Involve Energy and Force What Is Momentum in Physics?
-Why is Wind Speed Measured in Knots?
-Angular velocity: the speed of spinning around What Is Power in Physics?
-Rotation and Revolution: Two Important Astronomy Terms Newton's 3 Laws of Motion Explain How Movement Works Skydiving and Parachuting Weather: Atmosphere What Method Do You Calculate Acceleration With?
-What Was Einstein Talking About With His Theory of Relativity?
-5 Distance, Rate, and Time Worksheets How Fast Can Humans Run?
-Is "Warp Drive" From Star Trek Possible?
-How Does the Coriolis Effect Impact Earth?
+Cite this Article Format mla apa chicago Your Citation Jones, Andrew Zimmerman.
+"What Speed Actually Means in Physics."
+ThoughtCo, Aug.
+27, 2020, thoughtco.com/speed-2699009.
+Jones, Andrew Zimmerman.
+(2020, August 27).
+What Speed Actually Means in Physics.
+Retrieved from https://www.thoughtco.com/speed-2699009 Jones, Andrew Zimmerman.
+"What Speed Actually Means in Physics."
+ThoughtCo. https://www.thoughtco.com/speed-2699009 (accessed January 22, 2022). copy citation What Is Velocity in Physics?
+Solving Problems Involving Distance, Rate, and Time What are Rotation and Revolution?
+Learn About the True Speed of Light and How It's Used How Are Nautical Miles Measured?
+How Fast Can Greyhounds Run?
+Different Types of Jet Engines Perfectly Inelastic Collision Defining Power in Physics How to Define Acceleration Einstein's Theory of Relativity Understanding Winds What Is the Coriolis Effect?
+International System of Measurement (SI) The Fastest Animals on the Planet How Fast Can a Cheetah Run?